karthickal/posit-oediv/README.md

-# oediV - Videos re-imagined
+# oediV - Reimagining Videos
 This repository was created as part of a submission for Google's #AndroidDevChallenge.

 COVER IMAGE HERE